Wes Boyd: MoveOn.org

 He and his wife Joan Blades in 1998 founded MoveOn.org online.
 A one-sentence petition to move on from the Clinton scandal was first sent to several-hundred friends and family, and "very shortly" they had half a million people involved.
 The email involved a simple online submission form.

 The site moveon.org appeared September 18, 1998 with the sole purpose of building a petition to express disapproval of Bill Clinton, call for a "quick censure" and move on to other issues.
 Boyd and Blades styled it as a "flash campaign."

 When the signatures were collected, Boyd and Blades printed out 20,000 pages of email and had them hand-delivered to every member of the House of Congress.
 By 1999, the organization had raised $12 million in pledges to congressional campaigns of people who had not voted in favor of impeachment.
 It did so through the PAC MoveOn Political Action Committee.
 In 2000, the organization petitioned Ralph Nader to drop out of the 2000 presidential race so he wouldn't draw votes from Al Gore.
 In 2002, they supported Paul Wellstone.

 In 2004, Boyd and Blades were named NPT Executives of the Year by the Nonprofit Times.

-By 2008, it had an email list of 4.2 million names and had donated $118 into political matters, such as "opposing U.S. involvement in the Iraq war, supporting an unregulated Internet and helping hurricane victims find temporary housing, among other activities.
+By 2008, it had an email list of 4.2 million names and had donated $118 million into political matters, such as "opposing U.S. involvement in the Iraq war, supporting an unregulated Internet and helping hurricane victims find temporary housing, among other activities.
 The group runs ads on television, on the Internet and in newspapers and magazines."